abs0lut3pwn4g3/RTB-CTF-Framework/README.md

 2. DO NOT FORGET to change admin credentials from [`create_db.py`](https://github.com/abs0lut3pwn4g3/RTB-CTF-Framework/blob/master/src/create_db.py)

-3. See Step 3 under Installation above.
+3. See database instance creation steps under How To Use.

 Bonus: You can manage the database CRUD operations from admin views GUI as well as issue notifications.